Examine the center and spread of the distribution. Assess how the sample size may affect the appearance of the individual value plot.

-The following individual value plots are skewed.
+These individual value plots illustrate skewed data.
 The individual value plot with right-skewed data shows wait times.
 Most of the wait times are relatively short, and only a few wait times are long.
 The individual value plot with left-skewed data shows failure time data.
 A few items fail immediately and many more items fail later.

-Some analyses assume that your data come from a normal distribution.
-If your data are skewed (nonnormal), read the data considerations topic for the analysis to make sure that you can use data that are not normal.
+If you know that your data are not naturally skewed, investigate possible causes.
+If you want to analyze severely skewed data, read the data considerations topic for the analysis to make sure that you can use data that are not normal.

 Hold the pointer over the outlier to identify the data point.

 Try to identify the cause of any outliers.
-Correct any data-entry errors or measurement errors.
+Correct any data entry errors.
 Consider removing data values that are associated with abnormal, one-time events (special causes).
 Then, repeat the analysis.

 Multi-modal data have multiple clusters, also called modes.
 Multi-modal data often indicate that important variables are not yet accounted for.